Sewing instructions for women’s pants:

 - description of the content in the sewing instructions,

 - sewing pants with more complicated fly (jeans style) ,

 - sewing pockets.

 Attach the unfolded side (B) edge to the top of the pants, right sides of the fabric facing each other.
+Make sure that the 5 cm overlap is on the left side.
 Stitch on.
-Leave 1 cm seam allowance at each edge.
-If the waistband is too long, then cut off the excess.
 Fold up the waistband and press seams up towards the waistband.

 Fold waistband right sides together and sew edges.

 Then turn right side out and press well, being sure to pull out the corners.